Preface

 Prerequisites

 You should be comfortable with programming basics and have prior experience working with Ruby.
-You should know concepts like blocks, be familiar with string/array/hash/enumerable methods, regular expressions etc. You can check out my free book on Ruby Regexp if you wish to learn regular expressions in depth.
+You should know concepts like blocks, be familiar with string/array/hash/enumerable methods, regular expressions etc. You can check out my free ebook Understanding Ruby Regexp if you wish to learn regular expressions in depth.

 Conventions

-- Code snippets shown are copy pasted from bash shell and modified for presentation purposes.
+• Code snippets are copy pasted from the GNU bash shell and modified for presentation purposes.
 Some commands are preceded by comments to provide context and explanations.
-Blank lines have been added to improve readability, only
+Blank lines to improve readability, only real time shown for speed comparisons, output skipped/modified for certain commands and so on.

 Acknowledgements

 A heartfelt thanks to all my readers.
-Your valuable support has significantly eased my financial concerns and allows me to continue writing books.
+Your valuable support has significantly eased my financial concerns and allows me to continue working on programming ebooks.

 Feedback and Errata